oddhill/odddrupal/profiles/odddrupal/modules/contrib/fancybox/README.txt

 Installation
 ------------

-1. Extract the plugin archive and copy folder with plugin files (containing jquery.fancybox-[version].js file) in the following (recommended) location: sites/all/libraries
+1. Extract the plugin archive and rename the folder to "fancybox." in the following (recommended) location: sites/all/libraries

-   So the actual plugin can be found at: sites/all/libraries/fancybox/jquery.fancybox-[version].js
+   So the actual plugin can be found at: sites/all/libraries/fancybox/fancybox/jquery.fancybox-[version].js

 2. Go to "Modules" and enable the module.